get around geo-blocking VPN

 Our Methodology: Choosing the right VPN to get around geo-blocking

-• An expansive network: The more countries there are to choose from, the wider the range of platforms you can (theoretically) access.
-We also look for VPNs with lots of servers in high-traffic areas like the US, since this helps prevent network congestion during peak times.
+The more countries there are to choose from, the wider the range of platforms you can (theoretically) access.
+We also look for VPNs with lots of servers in high-traffic areas like the US and the UK, since this helps prevent network congestion during peak times.
+You can see how the VPNs we tested scored on average across these three areas in the table below.

 How to remove geo-blocking FAQs